 Understanding when constraints are projected to arise across an entire Grid Supply Point (GSP) area means that complementary solutions can be proposed.
 This prevents each system need being considered in isolation.
+Options may also highlight the need for further engagement with other network operators to ensure a whole systems view can be considered.

 At the Extra High Voltage (EHV) level, a high-level, indicative solution may be introduced in the SDP.
-The DNOA process will assess specific works and study whether a flexible solution is viable in the near-term.
+The DNOA process will assess specific works and study whether a flexible solution is viable in the nearterm.
 Through identification of these long-term needs the SDP aims to bridge the gap between our DFES projections and detailed development through the DNOA process.
 It also provides another opportunity for stakeholder views to further ensure we are developing solutions which work for our customers.